andrico1234/graphcms-post-finisher/README.md

 }
 ```

 The variables we pass to our queries need to be typed.
-The values we pass to the query via the `context` object are all prepended with the a `$` so we can differentiate them from a field.
+The values we pass to the query via the `context` object are all prepended with the a `$` so we can differentiate them from fields with the same name.
 Here's an explanation as to what's going on in the line below (the numbers correspond with the code snippet below).
 We're asking GraphQL to send us back the `event` data (1) whose `id` field (2) equals (3) the `$id` variable we're given (4).

 ```
 (1)   (2)   (3)  (4)